AlexDkj/TransferFile/README.md

 # TransferFile

-TransferFile copy from directory in server files which contain from request of client and server response .
+TransferFile copy files from directory in server host from requests of client and server copy files as response with socket.
 Uses threads and socket.
-Socket is the way which transfer files from one host to another.
+Socket is the way which transfer files from one host to another host.

 Compile command: make all